https://www.deakin.edu.au/__data/assets/image/0008/2385656/6316_950x475_journalism_students.jpg

 Discipline

-Build your knowledge and practical skill set in communication and media with one of the most respected courses in the industry.
-Learn how to identify, research, plan and produce newsworthy stories suitable for print, broadcast and online media.
+Build your knowledge and practical skill set in communication and media.
+Learn from industry professionals about how to identify, research, plan and produce newsworthy stories suitable for print, broadcast and online media.
+Experience hands-on training in a digital newsroom, ensuring you graduate with highly sought-after practical skills.

 Undergraduate